-The results of the most recent valuation as at December 31, 2016 disclosed a surplus of \$15.9 million.
-The results of this valuation disclosed total actuarial liabilities and pension obligations of \$148.3 million in respect of benefits accrued for service with actuarial assets at that date of \$164.2 million.
+The results of the most recent valuation as at December 31, 2017 disclosed a surplus of \$18.1 million.
+The results of this valuation disclosed total actuarial liabilities and pension obligations of \$160.5 million in respect of benefits accrued for service with actuarial assets at that date of \$178.7 million.
 Because HOOPP is a multi-employer plan, any pension plan surpluses or deficits are a joint responsibility of Ontario member organizations and their employees.
 As a result, the Hospital does not recognize any share of the HOOPP surplus or deficit.
-Contributions made by the Hospital to HOOPP during the year amounted to \$1,085,907 (2016 - \$1,051,284).
+Contributions made by the Hospital to HOOPP during the year amounted to \$1,138,234 (2017 - \$1,085,907).

-11. Commitments
+12. Commitments

-(a) Lease commitments
+Lease commitments

 Effective March 2017 the Hospital entered into a non-cancellable operating lease with GE Capital for a new EVO CT Scanner.
 A trade-in allowance of \$125,000 was received for the fully depreciated equipment being replaced by the new CT Scanner.
-The term of the lease is 84 months and calls for an advance rental payment of \$270,000 in the first month, which has been accrued in accounts payable and accrued liabilities, and \$3,191 before taxes from June 2018 until May 2025.
-The Hospital has the right to exercise an "Early Purchase Option" on the 78th month for \$96,333 upon appropriate notice, failing which the equipment shall be returned to the lessor at the end of term.
+The term of the lease is 84 months and called for an advance rental payment of \$270,000 in the first month, which had been accrued in accounts payable and accrued liabilities in 2017, and \$3,191 a month before taxes from April 2018 until May 2025.
+The Hospital has the right to exercise an "Early Purchase Option" in the 78th month for \$96,333 upon appropriate notice, failing which the equipment shall be returned to the lessor at the end of term.